-- Government transfers received or receivable for capital purpose - Other restricted contributions received or receivable for capital purpose - Amounts previously recognized as property taxation revenues which were historically used to fund capital assets
+- Government transfers received or receivable for capital purpose; - Other restricted contributions received or receivable for capital purpose; and - Amounts previously recognized as property taxation revenues which were historically used to fund capital assets.

-(g) Retirement and other employee future benefits
+(f) Retirement and other employee future benefits

 The Board provides defined retirement and other future benefits to specified employee groups.
 These benefits include pension, health, sick leave credit gratuity, workers' compensation and long-term disability benefits.
-In 2012 changes were made to the Board's sick leave credit gratuity plan, sick leave plan, retiree health, and workers' compensation plan.
 The Board has adopted the following policies with respect to accounting for these employee benefits:

-(i) The costs of self insured retirement and other employee future benefit plans were historically actuarially determined using management's best estimate of salary escalation, accumulated sick days at retirement, insurance and health care cost trends, disability recovery rates, long-term inflation rates and discount rates.
-In prior years, the cost of retirement gratuities that vested or accumulated over the periods of service provided by the employee were actuarially determined using management's best estimate of salary escalation, accumulated sick days at retirement and discount rates.
-As a result of the plan change, the cost of retirement gratuities are actuarially determined using the employee's salary, banked sick days and years of service as at August 31, 2012 and management's best estimate of discount rates.
-The change resulted in a plan curtailment and any unamortized actuarial gains and losses being recognized as at August 31, 2012.
+(i) The costs of self insured retirement and other employee future benefit plans are actuarially determined using management's best estimate of salary escalation, accumulated sick days at retirement, insurance and health care cost trends, disability recovery rates, long-term inflation rates and discount rates.
+The cost of retirement gratuities are actuarially determined using the employee's salary, banked sick days and years of service as at August 31, 2012 and management's best estimate of discount rates.
 Any actuarial gains and losses arising from changes to the discount rate are amortized over the expected average remaining service life of the employee group.

-For self-insured retirement and other employee future benefits that vest and accumulated over the periods of service provided by employees, such as life insurance and health care benefits for retirees, the cost is actuarially determined using the projected benefits method prorated on service.
+For self-insured retirement and other employee future benefits that vest and accumulate over the periods of service provided by employees, such as life insurance and health care benefits for retirees, the cost is actuarially determined using the projected benefits method prorated on service.
 Under this method, the benefit costs are recognized over the expected average service life of the employee group.
-The changes to the retiree health, life and dental plans resulted in a plan curtailment and any unamortized actuarial gains and losses associated with the employees impacted by the change being recognized as at August 31, 2012.

 For those self-insured benefit obligations that arise from specific events that occur from time to time, such as obligations for workers' compensation, long-term disability and life insurance and health care benefits for those on disability leave, the cost is recognized immediately in the period the events occur.
 Any actuarial gains and losses that are related to obligations for workers' compensation are recognized immediately in the period they arise.